-We are looking for project partners for the FL-DSSG Program.
+We are looking for project partners for the 2023 FL-DSSG Program.
 We can support only three or four organizations who are nonprofits or government agencies.
 Please consider submitting your application.
-Descriptions of completed projects from the past two years can be found under the Program menu option.
-Please read the FAQs and past before submitting your application.2019 Project Partner Application
+Descriptions of completed projects from the past years can be found under the Program menu option.
+Please read the FAQs and past before submitting your application.2023 Project Partner Application

 FL-DSSG project partner application is developed based on DSSG programs at Chicago, Atlanta, and Washington.

-We are no longer accepting any project proposal applications for summer 2019 program.
-If you are interested in participating in Summer 2020, contact FL-DSSG Program Directors.
+We are no longer accepting any project proposal applications for the summer 2023 program.
+If you are interested in participating in Summer 2024, contact FL-DSSG Program Directors.

 The ability to affect change and do good in one’s community increasingly depends on having the right information at the right time to make the right decisions about things that are most important.
 Directors of community programs as well as funding agencies want evidence of impact and demonstrated efficiency in programs that serve our communities.
 Often, the information available to meet these needs are not well organized, not well understood, and not packaged in a way that helps those working in the community do their best.